aptivate/invite-registration/README.md

 3. Also set ``LOGIN_REDIRECT_URL``
 4. Set ``EMAIL_BOT_ADDRESS`` (sender of emails), ``SITE_NAME`` (website's name) and ``SITE_HOSTNAME`` (domain where it is hosted including port number when it is not 80)
 5. Make sure that ``TEMPLATE_CONTEXT_PROCESSORS`` also include ``messages`` processor

+You will likely want to change email templates.
+Override them as you would any other Django template, but make sure that template code building links matches those of existing templates exactly.